Particle Size Distribution in Concentrated Slurries

 There are four models having this capability: DT-1202 and DT-1210 (size and zeta potential) and DT-100 and DT-110 (size only).
-Models DT-1210 and DT-110 have disposable sample cell with small sample volume, as shown on the picture below:
+Models DT-1210 and DT-110 have disposable sample cell when sample volume is under 5 ml, as shown on the picture below:

 Particle size range is from 1 nm up to 1 mm.
-Particles content must be above 1 % with practically no upper limit.
+Generally, particles content must be above 1 % with practically no upper limit.

 Ability of Acoustic spectroscopy for characterizing concentrated dispersions and emulsions with no dilution and no sample preparation is critical when dilution affects particle size distribution.
-In addition, this method can be applied for structured dispersions.
-Structure contributes to ultrasound attenuation by itself.
-However, this contribution can be subtracted using appropriate existing theory (see Newsletter #8).
+In addition, this method works for structured dispersions.
+Structure contributes to ultrasound attenuation by itself, however, this contribution can be subtracted using appropriate existing theory (see Newsletter #8).
 Acoustic spectroscopy could also resolve particle size distributions of different particles species in mixed dispersions, assuming that they have different densities (see Newsletter #6).

 This method can be used for continuous monitoring of particle size during milling (see Newsletter #18), crystallization, and other industrial processes.
 One of the most important applications is particle sizing of nano-dispersions and other nano-particulates.
-Acoustics can monitor presence of nano-particles with precision of 1%, (see Newsletter #21).
-Nano-particles can be masked by larger particles if other methods are involved.
+Acoustics can monitor presence of nanoparticles with precision of 1%, (see Newsletter #21).
+Large particles mask nanoparticles when study employs other methods.

 Accuracy test for nano-particles.

-Results of this accuracy test are published in the paper: “Particle sizing and zeta potential of silica Koestrosol (Basis for Certified reference material ERM-FD100 for nano-particles) by Acoustics and Electroacoustics”, Part.Part.
+The paper “Particle sizing and zeta potential of silica Koestrosol (Basis for Certified reference material ERM-FD100 for nano-particles) by Acoustics and Electroacoustics”, Part.Part.
 Syst.
 Charact., 27, pp.165-171 (2012) presents results of such test.
 Here is the Abstract of this paper: